Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Calibration

 \section{Calibration}

 We use empirical data from a set of controlled bidirectional experiments \citep{zhang2012ordering} to calibrate the proposed pVDFs.
 The experiments were conducted in 2009 with up to 350 participants.
-The average free flow speed across the experiments was 1.55$\pm$0.18 m/s.
-Individual pedestrian trajectories were automatically extracted from video footages \citep{boltes2013}.
-Density and flow measurements are extracted from the trajectory data using area-wide Edie's definitions \citep{Saberi2014}.
+The average free flow speed across the experiments was 1.55$\pm$0.18 m/s. { Before each experiment, participants waited in a waiting area on both sides of a 8m corridor.
+In some of the experiments, participants were instructed to exit the corridor either to the left or right.
+In other experiments, participants were free to choose any exits (right or left).
+At the beginning of each experiment, all participants exit the waiting area through a 4m long pathway leading to the corridor to minimize the effect of entrance.
+When participants reach the end of corridor, they must either turn left or right before returning to the waiting area for the next experiment.
+The waiting area exit widths, corridor widths, and the number of participants were varied for each run.} Individual pedestrian trajectories were automatically extracted from video footages \citep{boltes2013}.
+Density and flow measurements were extracted from the trajectory data using area-wide Edie's definitions \citep{Saberi2014}. { For more details on the experiments and data, please refer to \cite{zhang2012ordering}.}

-Here we adopt the approach proposed by \citep{wu2021characterization, kucharski2017estimating} to address the issue with the oversaturated state when calibrating the pVDF.
+Here we adopt the approach proposed by \citep{wu2021characterization, kucharski2017estimating} to address the issue with the oversaturated states when calibrating the pVDFs.
 We translate the observable saturated flows into unobservable oversaturated flows.
 In pedestrian traffic, the speed and density have a renowned fundamental relationship \citep{cao2017fundamental,nikolic2016probabilistic,Zhang2013,zhang2011transitions,Wong2010}.
 We utilize the relationship proposed by \citet{tregenza1976design} suggesting that speed has an exponentially decreasing relationship with density as shown in Equation \eqref{eq:tregenza} with three parameters of free flow speed $u_{f}$, $\gamma$, and $\theta$.
 The speed function can be expressed as

 where $u_{f}$ denotes free flow speed and $\theta$ and $\gamma$ are parameters to be calibrated.
 The fitted speed function enables derivation of the critical density and flow capacity from Equation \eqref{eq:kc_tregenza} and Equation \eqref{eq:c_tregenza}, respectively.
 The fitted speed and density relationship shows a reasonably good fit to the empirical data as shown in Figure \ref{subfig:oversaturated1}.
 The critical density can therefore, be expressed as